C2SM/git-course/advanced/schedule.md

   Part 1 so people fork once, early, rather than twice.
 - Exercise 7 needs `git lfs` installed. `check_requirements.sh` checks for it, but remind people in the joining instructions.
-- Exercise 8 is deliberately last and deliberately short in the schedule.
+- Exercise 8 is deliberately last in the schedule.
 It continues past the end of the course for anyone who wants to finish it, and the pull requests can be reviewed afterwards.
 - `test_helpers.yml` covers Linux, macOS and Git Bash for Windows on every pull request, so a manual pre-course check of the helper scripts is no longer needed.